profile_picture

 Welcome to my website!

-I am a PhD candidate in Agricultural and Applied Economics at the University of Illinois Urbana-Champaign, expecting to graduate in May 2026.
-I am on the job market for the 2025-2026 academic year.
+I am an applied microeconomist.
+I completed my PhD in Agricultural and Applied Economics at the University of Illinois Urbana-Champaign in 2026.

 Previously, I worked as a Research Analyst at the World Bank in the Office of the Chief Economist for Latin America and the Caribbean, as well as with the Department of Economics at Universidad EAFIT and the Centro de Estudios Regionales del Magdalena Medio (CER).